-- 1 2.
-Consumer Watchdog's founder wrote Proposition 103 and led the successful campaign 2 for its enactment by California voters in 1988.
-Consumer Watchdog's staff and consultants include 3 some of the nation's foremost consumer advocates and experts on insurance ratemaking matters. - 4 Consumer Watchdog is primarily funded by: 1) contributions from members of the 5 public throughout California; 2) grants; 3) awards of attorneys fees and expenses; and 6 4) intervenor funding.
-(See Exhibit E attached hereto for approximate percentages of Consumer 7 Watchdog's overall budget.)
-Other than the interests of consumers statewide, Consumer Watchdog 8 represents no other interests.

-- 4. Consumer Watchdog has served as a public watchdog with regard to insurance rates and insurer rollback liabilities under Proposition 103 by: monitoring rollback settlements and the status of the rollback regulations; reviewing and challenging rate filings made by insurers seeking excessive rate changes; participating in rulemaking and adjudicatory hearings before the CDI; bringing and joining civil lawsuits to ensure proper application of Proposition 103; bringing and joining actions to overturn legislative acts that do not further the purpose of Proposition 103; and educating the public concerning industry underwriting and rating practices and their rights under Proposition 103 and other provisions 16 of state law. - 17 5 Consumer Watchdog and its attorneys have participated in virtually every lawsuit 18 concerning Proposition 103's constitutionality and scope to uphold its protections for consumer 19 policyholders.1 - 20 6.
-Consumer Watchdog has initiated and/or intervened in numerous proceedings before the 21 CDI related to the implementation and enforcement of Proposition 103's reforms, including but not
+- 2. Consumer Watchdog's founder wrote Proposition 103 and led the successful campaign for its enactment by California voters in 1988.
+Consumer Watchdog's staff and consultants include some of the nation's foremost consumer advocates and experts on insurance ratemaking matters. - 3.
+Consumer Watchdog is primarily funded by: 1) contributions from members of the public throughout California; 2) grants; 3) awards of attorneys' fees and expenses; and 4) intervenor funding.
+(See Exhibit E attached hereto for approximate percentages of Consumer Watchdog's overall budget.)
+Other than the interests of consumers, Consumer Watchdog represents no other interests. - 4.
+Consumer Watchdog has served as a public watchdog with regard to insurance rates and insurer rollback liabilities under Proposition 103 by: monitoring rollback settlements and the status of the rollback regulations; reviewing and challenging rate filings made by insurers seeking excessive rate changes; participating in rulemaking and adjudicatory hearings before the CDI; bringing and joining civil lawsuits to ensure proper application of Proposition 103; bringing and joining actions to overturn legislative acts that do not further the purpose of Proposition 103; and educating the public concerning industry underwriting and rating practices and their rights under Proposition 103 and other provisions of state law. - 5.
+Consumer Watchdog and its attorneys have participated in virtually every lawsuit concerning Proposition 103's constitutionality and scope to uphold its protections for consumer policyholders.2

-&lt;sup>1 A few examples include: Calfarm Ins.
+2 Examples include: Calfarm Ins.
 Co. v.
 Deukmejian (1989) 48 Cal.
 3d 805; 20th Century Ins.
-23 Co. v.
-Garamendi (1994) 8 Cal.4th 216; Amwest Surety Ins.
 Co. v.
-Wilson (1995) 11 Cal.4th 1243;